DomiDex/practice-one/readme.txt

-Okay, I'm ready to be your TypeScript tutor!
-Let's dive into the world of types.

 Think of TypeScript as a superset of JavaScript that adds superpowers – specifically, the power of static typing.
 Imagine you're building with Lego.
 In JavaScript, you can connect any brick to any other, even if they don't quite fit.
 Sometimes this leads to unexpected results (like your spaceship falling apart mid-flight!).
 TypeScript, on the other hand, is like having Lego instructions and bricks that only fit together in specific ways.
 This helps you build more stable and predictable creations.